bdlukaa/fluent_ui/README.md

 ## Brightness

-You can change the theme brightness to change the color of your app.
+You can change the theme brightness to change the color of your app to

 1. `Brightness.light`